abedzantout/abedzantout/README.md

 - 💬 Ask me anything [here](https://github.com/abedzantout/abedzantout/issues) related to <b>Javascript(Any framework!), AWS, Alexa & Machine Learning.</b>
 - 📫 How to reach me: Ping me on [Twitter] or say 👋  on Email at [Abed Zantout](mailto:abed@techhive.io)
 - 😄 Pronouns: He/Him
+- 📚 You can read my articles on [Medium]
 - ⚡ Fun fact: I have a secret influencer account that no one knows about.